Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Concluding Remarks

-\section{Concluding remarks}
+\section{Concluding Remarks}

-We have introduced a broad family of topological mechanical metamaterials, referred herein as mirror-symmetric kagome bilayers, and explored their mechanical response via analytical calculations, numerical simulations, and experimental testing.
-We have provided an analytical theory of how omnimodal topological polarization arises for coupled in-plane and out-of-plane vibrations of spring-mass Maxwell bilayers.
-We have also explored how these modes can remain localized at finite frequency when the system is modeled as a frame of elastic beams connected at rigid joints.
-Finally, we have experimentally verified the existence of this omnimodal polarization via laser vibrometry tests.
-In conclusion, we have developed a framework to design and study mechanical bilayers with topological polarization in both the in-plane and out-of-plane domains.
+We have introduced a broad family of topological mechanical metamaterials, referred herein as mirror-symmetric Maxwell bilayers, and explored their mechanical response via analytical calculations, numerical simulations, and experimental testing.
+We have provided an analytical theory of how omnimodal topological polarization arises for coupled in-plane and out-of-plane deformations of ideal Maxwell bilayers in the spring-mass model.
+We have also shown that these modes remain localized at finite frequencies in structural Maxwell bilayers.
+Finally, we have experimentally verified the existence of this omnimodal polarization via laser vibrometry experiments.

-The connection between the topologically protected zero modes in spring-mass models and the exponentially localized modes in beam models warrants further study.
-While the characteristic aspect ratio of the beams serves as an effective parameter for distinguishing between regimes with distinct modal properties, the detailed relation between the topological modes and the beam geometries has yet to be fully characterized.
-Interestingly, the introduction of beam elements connected at rigid joints not only lifts the frequencies of the edge and bulk modes, but also modifies and hybridizes the spatial features of these modes, thereby opening up new opportunities to control and reconfigure topological mechanical responses via bulk-edge coupling.

-Additionally, the statics of mechanical bilayer metamaterials could provide an interesting way to control shape change and provide flexural rigidity.
-The topological protection of zero modes, as well as their force-bearing counterparts called \emph{states of self stress}~\cite{calladine1978buckminster,lubensky2015phonons,mao2018maxwell}, means that such structures can offer flexibility or stiffness at designed locations in a manner that is robust against imperfections and fracture~\cite{zhang2018fracturing,baardink2018localizing} which cannot be avoided during fabrication processes.
-Furthermore, the individual layers possess nonlinear Guest-Hutchinson modes in the spring-mass limit~\cite{guest2003determinacy,rocklin2017transformable}, whose interplay with flexural modes may generate Gaussian curvature or changes in the interlayer separation.